Cyberwarfare and China: United States

 In January 2025, the computers of the US Secretary of the Treasury and several of her lieutenants were accessed by Chinese hackers.
 In March 2025, the U.S. Department of Justice indicted 10 Chinese nationals who worked for MPS or its contractor I-Soon, also known as Auxun Information Technology.
 A 2025 Czech Technical University study found that multiple Chinese academics have produced studies on how to optimally target U.S. electric grids.
 In July 2025, the National Nuclear Security Administration was reported to have breached by Chinese state-sponsored advanced persistent threat groups dubbed Linen Typhoon, Violet Typhoon and Storm-2603.
+According to Axios, citing research from the cybersecurity firm Dream Security, a suspected China-based hacking group also conducted a phishing campaign during Christmas 2025 that mimicked U.S. policy briefings and targeted diplomats.